sderosiaux/number-converter-alphabet/README.md

 ## Implicit leading zero

-In our number world, `00001 === 1`, we don't think of the leading zeros.
-Same for hexadecimal : `000FF === FF`.
-But sometimes, you want those to be different and for instance, using the normal alphabet, after "Z", you want "AA", not "BA".
+In our number world, `...00001 === 1`, we don't think of the leading zeros.
+Same for hexadecimal : `...000FF === FF`.

+But sometimes, you want those to be different.
+For instance, in Excel, the column name are using the normal alphabet, and after "Z", there is "AA", not "BA".

-You can pass an option to not use this behavior: `implicitLeadingZero` (default:
+You can pass an option to control this behavior: `implicitLeadingZero` (default:
 `true`).

 ```js